 Step 2) Book Through Hotels.com/Venture

 You earn 10 points per dollar when you book hotel stays through Hotels.com/Venture using your Venture card.
 You can book both Disney hotels as well as offsite hotels and the rates are usually identical to what you’ll find on the Disney site or the hotel chain’s website.

 Step 3) Park Tickets or Flights

 In this step, you’re going to use your points to cover the cost of your park tickets or flights.

-Unfortunately, when you’re only purchasing tickets through Disney, you can’t use your Venture points because it doesn’t code as a travel purchase.
+When you’re purchasing tickets-only through Disney, you can’t use your Venture points because it doesn’t code as a travel purchase.
 Instead, purchase your Disney World or Disneyland tickets through Undercover Tourist.
 Undercover Tourist codes as a travel agency, even when you’re purchasing park tickets.
 Plus they sell them at a discount.

 Flights will code as an eligible travel purchase, whether you book the directly through the airline or though a broker like Expedia.
 This can be a great way to cover the cost, especially if you’re flying someplace expensive like Aulani.